Skip to content

 Limits of the Ink-jet

-I think that the only concern I have on the ink prints is that it is too delicate.
-Indeed, the paper is designed to “absorb” the ink.
+I think that the only concern I have on the prints is that they are too delicate.
+Indeed, the fibers are designed to “absorb” any liquid.
 It means that if you accidentally spit on a print… well, the image will be irremediably damaged.

 Constructors have thought about that, and now printers have an option to add a protective lacquer layer.
 But I think this protection is still delicate, and it is not made to be manipulated.